Benin: Geography

+In Benin forest cover is around 28% of the total land area, equivalent to 3,135,150 hectares (ha) of forest in 2020, down from 4,835,150 hectares (ha) in 1990.
+In 2020, naturally regenerating forests covered 3,112,150 hectares (ha), and planted forests covered 23,000 hectares (ha).

+Wildlife

+Government and politics

-Its politics take place in a framework of a presidential representative democratic republic in which the President of Benin is both head of state and head of government, within a multi-party system.
+Benin's politics take place in a framework of a presidential representative democratic republic in which the President of Benin is both head of state and head of government, within a multi-party system.
 Executive power is exercised by the government.
 Legislative power is vested in the government and the legislature.
 The judiciary is officially independent of the executive and the legislature, while in practice its independence has been gradually hollowed out by Talon, and the Constitutional Court is headed by his former personal lawyer.
 The political system is derived from the 1990 Constitution of Benin and the subsequent transition to democracy in 1991.

 It was ranked 18th out of 52 African countries and scored best in the categories of Safety & Rule of Law and Participation & Human Rights.
 In its 2007 Worldwide Press Freedom Index, Reporters Without Borders ranked Benin 53rd out of 169 countries.
 That place had fallen to 78th by 2016, when Talon took office, and has fallen further to 113th.
 Benin has been rated equal-88th out of 159 countries in a 2005 analysis of police, business, and political corruption.

 Its democratic system "has eroded" since President Talon took office.
-In 2018 his government introduced new rules for fielding candidates and raised the cost of registering.
+In 2018, his government introduced new rules for fielding candidates and raised the cost of registering.
 The electoral commission, packed with Talon's allies, barred all opposition parties from the parliamentary election in 2019, resulting in a parliament made up entirely of supporters of Talon.
 That parliament subsequently changed election laws such that presidential candidates need to have the approval of at least 10% of Benin's MPs and mayors.
 As parliament and most mayors' offices are controlled by Talon, he has control over who can run for president.
 These changes have drawn condemnation from international observers and led to the United States government partially terminating development assistance to the country.

 Administrative divisions

 Benin is divided into twelve departments (French: départements) which are subdivided into 77 communes.
-In 1999, the previous six departments were each split into 2 halves, forming the later twelve.
+In 1999, the previous six departments were each split into two-halves, forming the later twelve.